nodiscc/xsrv/docs/usage.md

-upgrade [playbook] [host]        upgrade roles to latest version shell [playbook] [host]          open an interactive shell on a host logs [playbook] [host]           view system log on a host help                             show this message
+upgrade [playbook] [host]        upgrade roles to latest version shell [playbook] [host]          open an interactive shell on a host logs [playbook] [host]           view system log on a host ls                               list files in the playbooks directory (accepts a path) help                             show this message

 # OTHER COMMANDS